Tamarind (Tamarindus indica)

 Tamarind has little aroma, with only hints of sweet and sour.

 Tamarind is sold in blocks, slices, concentrates or pastes and is an essential ingredient in many Indian and Southeast Asian curries, meat dishes, pickles, chutneys, sauces, soups and even sherbet.
 It is also used in soft drinks, fruit punch, milkshakes, ice-cream and is one of the ingredients in Worcestershire sauce.
 It is used in the West Indies in rice dishes, stews, drinks and sauces.
-Tamarind is good with cabbage, pork, lamb, fish, mushrooms and vegetables and marries with asafoetida, chili, coriander, cumin, galangal, garlic, ginger and turmeric.
+Tamarind is good with cabbage, pork, lamb, fish, mushrooms and vegetables and marries with asafoetida, chilli, coriander, cumin, galangal, garlic, ginger and turmeric.

 Tamarind is believed to be native to east Africa, probably Madagascar, however tamarind trees are now mainly grown in India, Southeast Asia and the West Indies.
 Its name comes from Arabic ‘thamar-i-hindi’ which means Indian fruit or date.